enzomind/enzomind/README.md

 <br/>I worked as a web <b>project manager</b> for 6 years.
 (2015 ~ 2022, Service & Agency & Solution)<br/>
 I want to do something new and creative using my development skills and web planning experience.🙏🏻❣

-I enjoy swimming, bowling and singing🏊🏼🎳💃, and love my MacBook.💻 <br/>
+I enjoy swimming, bowling and singing🏊🏼🎳💃, And recently i'm faliing in love with this what a sweetie my MacBook.💻 <br/>
 <br/>

 <h2>🛠 <b>Tech Stack & Tool</b></h2>